sargeschultz11/Azure-Runbooks/Report-WindowsUpdates/README.md

   - ImportExcel
   - Az.Accounts
   - Az.OperationalInsights
+- **Windows Update for Business (WUfB) configuration** properly set up to send update data to Log Analytics
-- A Log Analytics workspace that collects Windows Update data
+- A Log Analytics workspace that actively collects Windows Update data
 - A SharePoint site and document library for storing the dashboard
 - Optional: A Teams webhook URL for sending notifications